-Prerequisite: Satisfactory completion of all coursework required for the bachelor's degree with the exception of the final term and status as a Continuing Education student Terms Offered: As needed
+Prerequisite: Satisfactory completion of all coursework required for the bachelor's degree with the exception of the final term and status as a Continuing Education student

 Internships

 INT299 Associate Degree Internship

 The internship experience at Central Penn includes an on-the-job educational experience.
 This handson opportunity allows students to apply the knowledge and skills learned in the classroom to the working environment.